-- Keep clean the generator and associated equipment;

-- Measure the winding insulation resistance

-- periodically;Measure the temperature of windings, bearings and

-- cooling system periodically ;

-Check the wear, operation of the lubrication system and useful life of the bearings;

-- Measure the generator vibration levels;

-- Inspect the cooling system:

-- Inspect associated equipment;

-- Check all the generator accessories, protections and connections, ensuring that they are operating properly.
+- Keep clean the generator and associated equipment; - Measure the winding insulation resistance periodically; - Measure the temperature of windings, bearings; - Check the wear and useful life of the bearings; Bolubriate the bearings associate with the - Relubricate the bearings complying with lubrication intervals; - Measure the generator vibration levels; - Inspect associated equipment; - Check all the generator accessories, protections and connections, ensuring that they are operating properly.

-The resistors must be de-energized before opening the connection box cover, whener maintenance is carried out.
+The resistors must be de-energized before opening the connection box cover, whenever maintenance is carried out.